 Guildford Design Awards

-Our biennial Guildford Design Awards celebrate well designed, innovative architectural and environmental projects that contribute to the aesthetic quality and the sustainability of the borough and will return in 2017.
+Our biennial Guildford Design Awards celebrate well designed, innovative architectural and environmental projects that contribute to the aesthetic quality and the sustainability of the borough.
+Our online application form will be available from April 2017 for you to submit an entry to the awards.

 A range of projects are eligible and the awards are open to anyone, including architects, house builders, developers, contractors, schools, voluntary associations, individuals and homeowners or the designers who have contributed to a scheme within our borough.